tmurphree/validation-suite/README.md

 # Functions
 **All functions** do the same thing:
-1. Return `true` if the validation passes.
+1. Return `undefined` if the validation passes.
 2. Throw an Error is the validation fails.

 The name of the function in this library appends 'check' to the name of the validation function in [@tmurphree/validation-predicates](https://www.npmjs.com/package/@tmurphree/validation-predicates).
 For example, checkIsArray uses the isArray validation function.  checkIsDateBefore uses the isDateBefore validation function.  etc.